Transferability Metrics for Selecting Source Model Ensembles: Methods

 In most previous works \cite{you21icml, nguyen20icml, tan21cvpr, bao19icip, tran19iccv, li21cvpr}, a transferability metric is primarily applied to image classification, where an image is associated to one label.
 In semantic segmentation instead we have predictions at the pixel level, and therefore we consider for each pixel $x_i$ and its ground-truth label $y_i$ as an individual example $(x_i, y_i)$.

-The number of datapoints in semantic segmentation is approximately 6 orders of magnitude higher than for image classification.
-To circumvent the computational cost, we sample 1000 pixels per image.
-This reduces the total computation by 3 orders of magnitude.

-Furthermore, semantic segmentation datasets often have large class imbalance, which can negatively affect results; especially since one evaluates typically using mean IoU~\cite{cordts16cvpr, everingham15ijcv, lambert20cvpr, shelhamer16pami}, which considers each class as equally important.
+The number of datapoints in semantic segmentation is approximately 6 orders of magnitude higher than in image classification.
+To reduce the computational cost, we sample 1000 pixels per image to calculate each transferability metric.
+Furthermore, semantic segmentation datasets often have large class imbalance, which can negatively affect results.
 Therefore, we sample pixels inversely proportionally to the frequency of their class labels in the target dataset.